theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/README.md

 on.

-A full production-grade library is a large undertaking, but this week we will build our own modest but still useful package with utility functions useful for common data science tasks.
+A full production-grade library is a large undertaking, but this week we will build our own modest but still useful package with utility functions for common data science tasks.
 Behold, **lambdata**!

 ![Lamb](./lamb.jpg)